mmomtchev/Forez/README.md

 The Barons Crusade is a relatively lesser known crusade that is considered to be a failure by most scholars.
 Militarily, it was very well prepared and consisted of a very sizeable and capable armed force.
 However because of various organizational problems, it failed to achieve any goals.
 It is studied very extensively by Lower in his 2005 book.

 It consists of two separate and largely independent military campaigns - one to the Holy Lands and another one to the Latin Empire in Constantinople.
+Both armies shared the same funding and left about the same time.
 The diversion to Constantinople was largely the brainchild of Pope Gregory IX and it was a follow-up to the very controversial Fourth Crusade which ended with the sacking of Constantinople in 1205.
 Pope Gregory IX continued with the policy of trying to reunite Christianity - by defeating the Orthodox Christians on the battlefield and imposing a Catholic Patriarch.
 It was him the driving force for diverting funds from the Holy Lands and trying to coerce the various European knights to switch their vows from Jerusalem to Constantinople.

-Thus, both armies shared the same funding and left about the same time.
+Count Guy IV of Forez was probably the most influential count among the leaders of the crusade - and his army was second only to that of the princes themselves.
+Thus he can be considered to have been the 4th most senior leader of the Crusade.

+Tensions among the leaders of the Barons Crusade were very high.
+Many of the knights had been at war just a few years earlier - because of the failed attempt of Thibault IV to seize the throne of France from Louis.
+They quickly formed three factions, led by each of the princes and the three armies marched separately and never fought as a single unit [#1, page 51].

 The army to the Holy Land assembled in Marseille - a fact mentioned both by Eracles and [#7].

-(!!check the exact route of the army going to Constantinople!!)

-~~Both of them had to travel by sea from Italy, since the Holy Roman Empire and its emperor, Frederick II, were very hostile to the idea of the Pope gaining control of Constantinople, as they saw themselves as the true holders of the Roman Empire legacy.~~
+Guy IV of Forez traveled in Thibault IV's group, but tensions between them led to further fragmentation of the crusader force once in the Holy Land.
+They used to be close allies, but because Guy of Forez's marriage in 1226 and Thibault's rebellion against the king, they fought a brief war in 1229.

 ### The Diversion to Constantinople